 In January 2015, The Alternative Board released a survey revealing what business owners wished they had done differently in the beginning stages of their business.
 Many of the entrepreneurs wished they had spent more time on strategic planning, and many regret not spending enough money on marketing and advertising.
-Yet, perhaps the most revealing answer business owners shared was that the large majority of them wished they had better mentors when they started their business.
+Yet, perhaps the most revealing answer business owners shared was that the large majority of them wished they had better

 According to a Stanford Survey on executive coaching, “Nearly two-thirds of CEOs do not receive outside leadership advice, but nearly all want it.”
 What’s stopping them from seeking out that much needed advice?
 For many, it’s the hardship of choosing the perfect mentor or coach.
 Considering the time and costs associated with mentorship, you’ll want to make sure you identify the very best executive business coach for your business.
 To make the selection process easier for you, we’ve compiled a list of the top 10 things to look for in an executive business coach.